Viscoelastic Solids

 Goals: To prepare seniors and graduate students to do advanced analysis and design using materials such as polymers and composites with time and frequency dependent viscoelastic properties or to do research with polymers, composites or biological materials; development of physical insight.

 Grading: Grading is based on exams, a project report, and on homework.
-The scale is 90-100% - A, etc. Reports and homework must be in paper form, not electronic.
-Report grades will be reduced by 10% for each working week (2% per day) of additional delay.
+The scale is 90-100% - A; 85-89% AB; 80-84% B...
+Reports and homework must be in paper form, not electronic.
+Report and homework grades will be reduced by 5% per working day (excluding weekends, break, holidays) of additional delay.

 Interdisciplinary aspects